backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 A TemplateExample is a predefined structure that can be used to create custom actions in your software templates.
 It serves as a blueprint for users to understand how to use a specific action and its fields as well as to ensure consistency and standardization across different custom actions.

-#### How to Use a TemplateExample

-1. Identify the custom action you want to create.
-2. Refer to the TemplateExample to understand the required structure and components.
-3. Fill in the necessary details in the template, such as action name, parameters, and logic.
-4. Integrate the completed template into your software template to enable the custom action.

-#### Benefits

-- Serves as templates for users to understand how to configure and use the actions.
-- Ensures consistency in custom actions.
-- Simplifies the creation process by providing a clear structure.
-- Helps in maintaining standardization across different templates.

 #### Define a TemplateExample and add to your Custom Action

 ```ts title="With JSON Schema"